Explainability in Generative Medical Diffusion Models: A Faithfulness-Based Analysis on MRI Synthesis: Results and Discussion

 Across all models, the generated breast MRI images exhibited consistent visual quality, supported by high quantitative metrics.
 The diffusion model achieved a Peak Signal-to-Noise Ratio (PSNR) of $19.37 \pm 1.67$, a Structural Similarity Index (SSIM) of $0.6530 \pm 0.1052$, and a Learned Perceptual Image Patch Similarity (LPIPS) of $0.2893 \pm 0.1050$.
 These results confirm that the generated images maintain both high fidelity and perceptual realism relative to the real dataset.

-Regarding explainability, the comparative faithfulness analysis showed that EPPNet achieved the highest score of $0.1534$, followed by ProtoPool with $0.1420$, and PPNet with $0.0965$.
-The superior performance of EPPNet reflects its enhanced prototype normalization and diversity constraints, which allow it to provide more reliable and interpretable associations between real and synthetic image regions Figure \ref{fig:faith}.
-ProtoPool also demonstrated strong generalization by dynamically reusing prototypes across structurally similar features, while PPNet, although simpler, produced more localized but less comprehensive explanations.
+The comparative faithfulness analysis in Figure \ref{fig:faith} shows that EPPNet achieved the highest faithfulness score of $0.1534$, followed by ProtoPool with $0.1420$, and PPNet with $0.0965$.
+The superior performance of EPPNet reflects its enhanced prototype normalization and diversity constraints, which allow it to provide more reliable and interpretable associations between real and synthetic image regions.
+ProtoPool shows a strong generalization by dynamically reusing prototypes across structurally similar features, while PPNet, although simpler, produced more localized explanations.

 Overall, the results demonstrate that the proposed diffusion-based framework not only produces high-fidelity synthetic breast MRI images but also provides faithful and transparent explanations of the generative process.
 This combination of visual quality and explainability marks a promising step toward trustworthy generative modeling in medical imaging.